🔍

 Is there physical delivery of the underlying?

 No. Option on DeVol are "crypto-settled".
 This means that there is no delivery of the underlying crypto.
-When the option expires, buyers and sellers agree to settle the profit & loss of the option based on the observed price of the crypto underlier relative to the base currency, that is the cryptocurrency used for settlement (a stablecoin).
+When the option expires, buyers and sellers agree to settle the profit & loss of the option based on the observed price of the crypto underlier relative to the base currency, that is the cryptocurrency used for settlement (we currently support USDC).
+For example, with the trading pair BTC/USDC, buyers and sellers agree to settle the profit & loss of the option based on the observed price of BTC/USDC.
+There is no obligation to deliver or receive any BTC.

 Can I deposit fiat currency like USD or EUR?